How hard is the IEMA Foundation Certificate?

 Challenges of studying

-By the far, the biggest challenge most learners come across is time and commitment.
-You should expect to give your all for 5 days, which includes reading some notes in the evenings in preparation for the next and carrying out revision for your exam.
+By far, the biggest challenge most learners come across is time and commitment.
+You should expect to give your all for the duration of your course, which includes reading some notes in the evenings in preparation for the next class and carrying out revision for your exam.
 Although this may be hard with other work and family commitments, it’ll all pay off when you pass your course and can prove to your employer and potential employers that you know your stuff.

 Remember, your tutor is always on hand to help you.
 If you get stuck or are struggling to understand something, don’t be afraid to ask a question – you certainly won’t be the only learner in the room who needs help and others may be thinking the same as you.
 In fact, some of the most interesting environmental debates in the classroom have come as a result of someone asking what initially seems like a very simple question.